sandialabs/Sola/docs/source/sabl/tutorials/t2_opt-ODE.md

-# 3: Optimization with Time-dependent ODE Constraints
+# 2: Optimization with Differential Constraints

 This example considers a [constrained optimization problem](../../problems/optimization) of the form